Recently updated on March 1st, 2023 at 03:55 pm

-For many years, and right up to the present I suspect, machinists in schools did a project to make a small ball peen hammer.
-The Paulding Machinist’s Hammer is perhaps the ultimate expression of this art.
+For a long period of time, up until now presumably, machinists in educational institutions undertook a project to construct a small ball peen hammer.
+The Paulding Machinist’s Hammer could potentially be seen as the pinnacle of this craft.

 In this way, hammers can be a sort of blank canvas on which to express one’s aesthetics, much like 30’s automobiles let hot rodders express their art.
 I collect photos on Pinterest of things that seem to me might make good CNC projects.
 At this point, there are more than enough photos to keep me busy for the rest of my life making interesting things, but I suspect I will continue collecting photos for a long time.
 Along the way I have noticed that CNC’d bottle openers are ripe as another blank canvas on which to express ourselves.
 There are an amazing number of different types out there.
 Here’s a photo collage of just a few of them: